Lionsgate Canada: Sale to Lionsgate

 On November 17, 2022, Hasbro announced that it planned to sell most of eOne's film and television assets, as part of a plan to "focus on strategic investment in key franchise brands".
 The sale excludes the assets of eOne's Family & Brands division, which had been folded into Hasbro's merchandising and licensing business to create a new subsidiary, Hasbro Entertainment.
 In March 2023, Deadline reported that Lionsgate, Fremantle, and Legendary Entertainment were among the leading suitors.
 Lionsgate, another film studio founded in Canada, previously reached an agreement with Hasbro to co-finance a film based on the Monopoly board game with Allspark Pictures in 2015.
 Hasbro would later attempt to acquire Lionsgate in 2017.

 The next month, it was reported that Fremantle had dropped out of contention after the selling price escalated beyond what the company was willing to pay, but that CVC Capital Partners and GoDigital Media Group had also entered the running.
 On April 20, 2023, it was reported that Hasbro was in talks with Throop, who made a bid backed by CVC Capital Partners to buy the company back.
 In July 2023, Deadline reported that Lionsgate was a frontrunner to acquire Entertainment One, with Legendary Entertainment and GoDigital still among the potential buyers, and Throop attempting to launch another bid for the company after his previous attempt with CVC failed.
 In July 2023, it was reported that Entertainment One was closing down distribution operations in the UK, with British staff layoffs also taking place as part of budget cuts and layoffs by Hasbro.

-On August 3, 2023, Hasbro announced that it had reached an agreement to sell eOne's entertainment assets to Lionsgate for $500 million: Lionsgate would pay $375 million in cash and assume $125 million in production financing loans.
+On August 3, 2023, Hasbro announced that it had reached an agreement to sell eOne's entertainment assets to Lionsgate (which Hasbro attempted to acquire in 2017) for $500 million: Lionsgate would pay $375 million in cash and assume $125 million in production financing loans.
 The deal closed on December 27, 2023.
 Following the acquisition, eOne was rebranded to eOne Canada (a name previously used while under Hasbro ownership), eOne Films became part of Lionsgate Films, and eOne Television merged into Lionsgate Alternative Television.

 On June 7, 2024, it was exclusively revealed to Playback that eOne Canada was rebranded as Lionsgate Canada.
 In an interview, president of television Jocelyn Hamilton said "It just makes sense.
 Lionsgate is domiciled in Canada and now we’re adding to that to make this an even stronger and bigger entity here.
 We’re still a separate entity and a Canadian business."
 The "eOne" brand remains in use outside of Canada.

 eOne Films

-Entertainment One Films Ltd., trading as eOne Films, was formed in 2007.
+Entertainment One Films Ltd., trading as eOne Films, was formed on January 22, 2009.
 Initially involved primarily in acquiring films for international distribution, eOne Films has since shifted its resources towards producing and funding its own films.

 After its acquisition by Lionsgate, eOne Films is the only entity to retain the "Entertainment One" branding.